 Human beings are incredibly smart and capable, but put them in a concrete box that deprives them of good old fashioned sensory stimulation and they become stupid!

 This is where nature based education comes in.
 Nature is filled with opportunities to nurture both the scientist and the artist inside each person.

-I became passionately curious about how I could use nature based education tools like observation training & animal tracking to enhance my own intelligence and life success.
+I became passionately curious about how I could use nature based education tools like observation training & wildlife tracking to enhance my own intelligence and life success.

 I immersed myself in studying ecopsychology, nature based mentoring, socratic learning styles, as well as more technical skills like wilderness survival, sustainable backyard farming and bird language.

 And I come away more convinced than ever that nature does indeed have a way of awakening the entire human mind and body to achieve our highest level of brilliance possible.

 So today I’d like to share some of the different ways that nature based education makes it possible to inspire brilliant minds.